Bipolar Medication Guide

 What should I do if I'm currently taking an antidepressant?

 First, and most importantly, don’t panic!
 DO NOT stop taking your antidepressant suddenly, as this can be dangerous.
 Talk to your doctor about slowly tapering off the antidepressant.
 The tapering process should be done very slowly, usually over the course of several months, in order to reduce adverse withdrawal effects.
-Only stop taking antidepressants immediately if any symptoms of mania or hypomania develop.

 If you lose touch with reality during a manic or depressive episode, an antipsychotic drug may be prescribed.
 They have also been found to help with regular manic episodes.
 Antipsychotic medications may be helpful if you have tried mood stabilizers without success.
 Often, antipsychotic medications are combined with a mood stabilizer such as lithium or valproic acid.